Iím not really sure why it is Ė I feel like tears are going to fall. But if I cry or make a sad face, Iím sure the tropers would be troubled.

 And Syaoran in the same scene in the manga.
 The look on his face when Sakura said that she told Yukito she loved him.
 He knew she liked Yukito, but that really had to hurt!
 And then in the next chapter, he decides that he won't tell Sakura how he feels, because he doesn't want to upset her.
 Dang!

-Given Meilin'sScrappy status at the start (although she later graduated to Jerk with a Heart of Gold), it was quite a shock when hearing her heartbroken sobs sent this horrible shiver up this troper's spine.
-Couldn't help but cry in concert with poor Meilin after that.
+Given Meiling'sScrappy status at the start (although she later graduated to Jerk with a Heart of Gold), it was quite a shock when hearing her heartbroken sobs.
+Couldn't help but cry in concert with poor Meiling after that.

-Manga version step up on Yue's part, where eh cries out that he'd rather sleep in the book forever, and he doesn't want to wake up anymore.
+The manga steps up on Yue's part, where he cries out that he'd rather sleep in the book forever, and he doesn't want to wake up anymore.

 The following episode, where Yukito (now aware of Yue's existence and his status) angsts because his whole life as a human is a lie, but Touya reassures him that their common memories are true, and this happens right before Sakura's aforementioned I Want My Beloved to Be Happy moment towards Yukito and Touya, followed by her breakdown in Syaoran's arms brought even more tears.

-Sweet lord...
-The end of the episode with The Mirror had me bawling.
+Sweet lord... the end of the episode with The Mirror.
 That particular card starts as a trickster with shades of Jerk Ass, but when Touya shows her genuine affectionand she's so guilty after her Heel-Face Turn that she drops Sakura hints about her identity so she can seal her as atonement, she becomes The Woobie.
-Poor, poor Mirror card. * sob*
+Poor, poor Mirror card. *sob*

 For a one-episode character, Youko was a massive woobie.
 Almost any girl who likes her classmate in secret and is too shy to tell him/her can identify with her struggles, specially when Touya politely turns her down... and like Sakura would do later, she takes it as well as possible, but still can't help crying.